 Years of Experience

-Those who have five to nine years of work experience see an average salaries of $36K.
-The largest slice of the Guilford County workforce (39 percent) has been working for 10-19 years and earns $36K annually.
+Respondents who have been working for five to nine years make around $36K per year on average.
+The largest slice of the Guilford County workforce (47 percent) has been working for 10-19 years and earns, on average, about $42K annually.

 Certifications and Degrees